-My name is Allyn Liu, and I’m a part of the executive advisory team.
+My name is Fiona Liu, and I’m a part of the executive advisory team.
 I’m here to introduce you to the executive advisory institute blog, which offers five weekly articles on board governance.

 To understand the importance of board director positions, we must take a look at how governance boards came to be.
 While the pillars of governance have remained constant, the dynamics of how they operate have since evolved to encompass broader roles.